 Basis of Presentation: We have prepared our unaudited condensed consolidated financial statements in accordance with Rule 10-01 of Regulation S-X for interim financial statements.
 These statements do not include all information and footnotes that generally accepted accounting principles require for complete annual financial statements.
 However, the information in these statements reflects all normal recurring adjustments which are, in our opinion, necessary for a fair presentation of the results for the interim periods.
-The results of operations for the three months ended March 31, 2016 are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2016.
+The results of operations for the three and six months ended June 30, 2016 are not necessarily indicative of the results that will be realized for the fiscal year ending December 31, 2016.
 We have derived our condensed consolidated balance sheet as of December 31, 2015 from the audited consolidated financial statements for the year ended December 31, 2015.
-You should read these condensed consolidated financial statements and notes thereto for the year ended December 31, 2015.
+You should read these condensed consolidated financial statements in conjunction with the consolidated financial statements and notes thereto for the year ended December 31, 2015.